Robert Downey Jr.: Personal life

 Downey started dating actress Sarah Jessica Parker in 1984 after meeting her on the set of Firstborn.
-They moved in together after eight weeks of dating.
-The couple separated eight years later, in 1991, due to his drug addiction.
-Downey married actress and singer Deborah Falconer on May 29, 1992, after a six-week courtship.
+Their relationship ended in 1991, largely due to Downey's drug addiction.
+On May 29, 1992, he married singer and actress Deborah Falconer following a six-week courtship.
 Falconer gave birth to their only son in September 1993.
-However, Downey's repeated stints in rehab and jail placed significant strain on their marriage, and in 1996, Falconer left him.
-She filed for divorce in early 2001, citing "irreconcilable differences".
-The divorce was finalized in 2004, with Falconer receiving custody of their son.
+Downey's repeated stints in rehab and jail placed significant strain on their marriage.
+Falconer left him in 1996 and filed for divorce in early 2001, citing "irreconcilable differences".
+The divorce was finalized in 2004, and Falconer received custody of their son.